Fairfield City School District: Athletics

 The Fairfield City School District Athletic Department offers 22 different sports and is a member of the Greater Miami Conference.
 From its early days up to the 1960s were known as the "Farmers" a play on the local ties to farming.
 By the mid 1960s the District adopted the official nickname "The Indians" and have remained so ever since.

 Through both nicknames the colours has stayed Red, White and Blue as with its rivals Hamilton CSD.
-With these colors used by both Districts, Fairfield uses Red, White and Black and Black as the primary uniform colors with Blue only being used as a detail color.
+With these colors used by both Districts, Fairfield uses Red, White and Black as the primary uniform colors with Blue only being used as a detail color.

 LCpl Taylor B. Prazynski Field at Fairfield Stadium

-LCpl Taylor B. Prazynski Field at Fairfield Stadium sits on the site of all of Fairfield former football legends.
-The original field built on the site "Farmer Field" saw its first use in the late 40s and was nothing more than a flat grass field used for all of the District's outdoor sports.
-It was not until the early 60s that proper stands were built on what was then the home side of the stadium and it got its first official name, "Fairfield Field".
+LCpl Taylor B. Prazynski Field at Fairfield Stadium sits on the site of all of former Fairfield football fields.
+The original field built on the site "Farmer Field" saw its first use in the late 40s and was a flat grass field used for all of the district's outdoor sports.
+It was not until the early 60s that proper stands were built on what was then the home side of the stadium, and it got its first official name, "Fairfield Field".

 Fairfield Field has seen extensive renovations since the 1974 football season.
 In the mid 70s the original running track was built around the field and the double row wooden visitor's bleachers were demolished.
-By 1977 the new Home bleachers and locker room were built on the former visitor sideline and the next season the current scoreboard was erected.
+By 1977 the new home bleachers and locker room were built on the former visitor sideline and the next season the current scoreboard was erected.

 Since the early 80s the stadium has remained mostly unchanged except for additional concessions stands added in 1993, 2001, and 2010, new track surface in 2011 and Field Turf in 2012.
-It was renamed in 2006 for former Fairfield Football Player LCpl Taylor B. Prazynski KIA May 5, 2005, Al Karmah Provence, Iraq.
+It was renamed in 2006 for former Fairfield Football Player LCpl Taylor B. Prazynski, KIA May 5, 2005, Al Karmah Provence, Iraq.

-It was announced in late 2014 that the stadium would undergo a 2.5 million dollar renovations to build new stands on both sidelines, new press box, replace the 4 year old turf, and build a new Locker building.
-This is in an attempt to repair Fairfield's Football Programs image after for the last 6 seasons opponents has to use Crossroads Middle School gym to get ready for games.
+It was announced in late 2014 that the stadium would undergo a 2.5 million dollar renovations to build new stands on both sidelines, a new press box, replace the 4 year old turf, and build a new locker building.
+The improvements were an attempt to repair Fairfield's Football Programs image after for the last 6 seasons opponents has to use Crossroads Middle School gym to get ready for games.